4GeeksAcademy/master-javascript-programming-exercises/exercises/164-FashionInventory-B/README.md

 ## 📝 Instrucciones

-This exercise is "Fashion Inventory".
+This exercise is "Fashion Inventory A".

 However, DO NOT paste the code from before.
 Tackle each problem on your own.